This bleach-free product is powerful in its cleaning capacity; great for those working with little ventilation, according to our cleaning expert.

 Step four: Once the mold killer has finished its chemical work, thoroughly rinse the area to remove any remaining chemicals.

 The EPA recommends the use of PPE when cleaning mold, regardless of any recommendations from the product manufacturer.
 At a minimum, the EPA says you should always wear a respirator, goggles, and rubber gloves.
-This is to protect you from the mold spores, not the cleaning product.
+This is to protect you from mold spores, not the cleaning product.
 However, you may need to wear PPE to protect yourself from the chemicals in the mold remover, too.

 Mold treatment inside the house poses special problems due to the strength of many mold removers.
 The chemicals in mold killers are often hazardous, acidic, even toxic.
 They can burn your skin, and the fumes can irritate your eyes, nose, mouth, and lungs.